alazaroc/blog-web-code/_posts/2023-02-04-aws-open-source-tools-code.md

 ---
 layout: post
-title: 'How open source tools can help you with your code'
+title: 'How open-source tools help you with your code (3/3)'
 date: 2023-02-11 15:41 +0100
 last_modified_at:
-description: The article is about the use of open source tools to help with your AWS code
+description: This final article in a series explores open-source tools for AWS, covering IaC generation, code analysis, policy compliance, and cost estimation, offering a toolkit for developers.
 category:
 - General
 tags:
 - open-source
 - security
 - github
+- level-200
+level: 200
 published: true
 pin: false
 featured_post: false